cloudbase/garm/README.md

 +-------------------------------------------+---------+-------------------------+------+-----------------+-----------+
 ```

-It make take a couple of minutes for the runner to come online, as the instance will do a full upgrade, then download the runner and install it.
+It might take a couple of minutes for the runner to come online, as the instance will do a full upgrade, then download the runner and install it.
 But once the installation is done you should see something like this:

 ```bash
 ubuntu@experiments:~$ garm-cli runner show garm-edeb8f46-ab09-4ed9-88fc-2731ecf9aabe